 Ernie Miller Park is JCPRD's 116-acre nature park consisting of a diverse range of habitats including tallgrass prairies, upland meadows, bottomland forest and a beautiful stream to explore.
 The park also features an outdoor amphitheater with seating for 80 persons, picnic shelter, nature center and three miles of nature trails.

 Ernie Miller Park Shelter

-To insure the use of a shelter, reservations are recommended.
+To ensure the use of a shelter, reservations are recommended.
 Ernie

-Miller Park is equipped with 1 multi-functional shelter available
+Miller Park is equipped with one multi-functional shelter available